ADMP-706949/data-management-tutorial/02_spark_practicalv2.md

 We refer to the HDFS within this Sandbox as `hdfs://sandbox.hortonworks.com`.
 It's not a web address.

+This 'filter' transformation applied (below) to RDDs in order to keep just elements that satisfy a certain condition.
+More concretely, a function is evaluated on every element in the original RDD.
+The new resulting RDD will contain just those elements that make the function return True.
 Let's make sure the data has been loaded into the `RDD` we called `my_rdd` by counting how many lines there are:

 ~~~
 %pyspark